LexiCodesOfficial/LexiCodesOfficial/README.md

 - 🌱 I’m currently learning `Java / Kotlin`

-- 👯 I’m looking to collaborate for `Dev Projects`
+- 👯 I’m looking to collaborate in `Dev Projects`

 - 🤔 I’m looking for help with `Programming`